BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 ========================

-When you create a new unit and add components to it, the unit's publishing status is **Draft (Never Published)**, as shown in the right panel:
+When you create a new unit and add components to it, the unit's publishing status is **Draft (Never Published)**, as shown in the status panel:

 .. image:: ../Images/unit-never-published.png
  :alt: Status panel of a unit that has never been published

-The unit does not appear in the ribbon for the subsection in the LMS.
-Students do not see a Draft (Never Published) unit.
+In Studio, you see the version of the content that you're working on.
+Students never see a unit with this status, even if the release date has passed.

 Though you do not see the unit in the LMS, you can :ref:`preview the unit<Preview Course Content>`.

 You must :ref:`publish the unit<Publish a Unit>` for it to be included in the LMS.